by William Shakespeare

 The story of Hamlet, the young Prince of Denmark, his tortured relationship with his mother, and his quest to avenge his father’s murder at the hand of his brother brother Claudius has fascinated readers and audiences ever since it was written around 1600.

-This edition is the heavily marked-up personal copy of Hamlet belonging to Simon Critchley, co-author of Stay Illusion: The Hamlet Doctrine.
-It reveals the philosopher’s intense engagement with the text and shows, in real time, the creative process behind this insightful work.
-Simon Critchley’s Hamletmarginalia pull back the curtain on one of our most intriguing and original thinkers–and the practice of conversing with a text and its author at large.
+But this is not an ordinary Hamlet.
+This edition is a heavily marked-up facsimile of the book belonging to Simon Critchley, co-author (with Jamieson Webster) of The Hamlet Doctrine.
+It reveals the philosopher’s intense engagement with the play, and shows in real time the creative process behind his work.
+Simon Critchley’s Hamlet marginalia pull back the curtain on one of our most intriguing and original thinkers—and the practice itself of conversing with a text.